 When school started again and our parents were not able to answer all our questions, we always knew we had the library where there was supervised homework completion.

 In Germany the debate on the opportunities of working class children versus children of academics is strongly based on one argument.
 Summarized to its simplest form: working class children consider themselves at a disadvantage because their parents don’t have money they can spend on cultural activities.
 Therefore, it is argued, working class children don’t have a chance at the same intellectual development as those of academics.

 This debate is missing one essential point: it is not the amount of times you went to the opera or the art gallery that determine how smart you are.
-What one needs is an interest in these things and interest is something that needs to come from the person rather than being shoveled down their throats.
+What one needs is an interest in these things.
+Interest and general curiosity are something that needs to come from the person rather than being shoveled down their throat.
 It was at the library where we not only could cultivate said curiosity for art and music but where we could also practice it.
 The books, movies and CDs showed us what the world had to offer.
 It provided free brain food for those who wanted it and some of us took that as an inspiration to achieve more in life, just like our companions from wealthier families.

-I’ll leave it up to the rest of the world to debate whether a person’s interest or even taste in art, music or culture is something that can be bought.
-There are enough people in this world with money who have never set foot in a museum simply because they don’t care.
+I’ll leave it up to the rest of the world to debate whether a person’s interest and appreciation or even taste in art, music or culture is something that can be bought.

 To many of us it was like a second home.
 We knew the staff, we met our friends there, we knew every nook and cranny.
 Ten years ago, I walked across the street to the light blue building only to find it shut down.
 Our second home, our window to the world and source of free knowledge did no longer exist.
 When I visit my friends in this district today, I can still see the outlines of the now empty shelves through the windows.
 It breaks my heart every time.